This page is a collection of our most frequently asked questions here at Ashland.

 - We are looking for a family pet, NOT a show dog or hunting dog.
-Just because a breeder who breeds show dogs OR hunting dogs does mean that their pups would not make excellent family companions.
+Just because a breeder who breeds show dogs OR hunting dogs doesn’t necessarily mean that their pups would not make excellent family companions.
 Basically you want a PET of a certain breed.
 GREAT!
 Just so you know, breeders are not really interested in selling you a show or hunting dog anyway.
-They usually retain the best by their standards (show or hunting) for themselves and the rest of litter will be placed into homes like yours.
+They usually retain the best by their standards (show or hunting) for themselves and the rest of litter will be placed into pet homes like yours.
 It takes a lot of training, great care and of course genetics to make a great show dog or hunting dog.
 Not every puppy in a litter will make that grade.
 You can have a great companion from either show or hunting lines and that is where most breeders want their puppies to go anyway.

 - How Much Are Your Puppies?
 Our prices are very comparable to other respectable breeders in the South/South East and are based on many factors and INDIVIDUAL pups or specific litters.
 I personally think it is tacky to display prices for puppies on websites as if the first person to hand over the cash, gets the puppy.
 I just hate that!
 Of course price is and should be a factor but all things aside, if the purchase price is the main factor in your decision to acquire a puppy from a reputable source, then perhaps you're simply not ready for a puppy at this time.
 After-all, the initial purchase price will be the least amount you will spend when it comes to the cost of proper pet ownership.
 Typically, in our area, a companion puppy from a well known, respectable breeder will cost between 1800.00 and $2500.00.
 Of course CAUTION as there are many bad breeders selling pups for just as much and many even higher than this price range.